saraoe/bayesian_categorization/data/README.md

 - "motivation", "competence": participants rating their motivation and competence during the task
 - "communication", "complement": participants rating communication and complement if they were in pairs

+## Samples
+The two files ``gcm_samples.csv`` and ``rl_samples.csv`` comes from the script ``src/fit_models.r`` and include the sampled values from fitting the two models to the emprical data.
+The models only uses one category, and it has been fitted to *nutricious* over *dangerous* as this category were more balanced in the empiracal data.

+*NB: right now we only have rl_samples with only data from session 1!*

 ## Recovery
 Output of models in simulation conditions for model and parameter recovery.

 ### Parameter Recovery
-The models have been run on either simulated feautures that are binary or continuous between 0 and 1, or the emperical alien data.
-The categorization rules were manually specified so dangerous depended on the value of features 1 and 2 only, thus, resembling a low complexity condition.
+The models have been run on either simulated feautures that are binary or continuous between 0 and 1, or the emperical data.
+The categorization rules were manually specified so the category depended on the value of features 1 and 2 only, thus, resembling a low complexity condition.

+The files a named as follows ``parameter_recovery_[model name]_[data type][n observations]_[index].csv``.
+Thus, the files ``parameter_recovery_gcm_binary104_1.csv`` includes samples from parameter recovery of the GCM model using simulated binary features and 104 trials.
+The index just allows for multiple runs with identical arguments.

+*Explanation of files that were run before systematic naming:*
 | file name | model | data | n observations | n participants |
 | --- | --- | --- | --- | --- |
 | parameter_recovery_gcm_aliendata.csv | ``stan/gcm.stan`` | Alien data | 104 | 1 |